 If you’re new to computerized heatload analysis, the workshop will offer orientation.
 If you want to develop your skills further, you’ll be in good company.

-Each month, these networking sessions have grown more popular, and there is potential for small groups of participants to spread out to other rooms in the Library.
+Each month, these networking sessions have grown more popular.
 Given the competitive nature of the industry and the investment of time necessary for contractors to properly go through all the steps of Manual J (A/C Sizing) & D (Duct Sizing) & S (Equipment Selection), it’s critical for technicians to understand the various steps in the process and to know to what degree shortcuts may or may not be acceptable — to avoid problems with the actual installation.

 This effort is not meant to take the place of heatload software training courses, but rather to provide an ongoing forum for the exchange of information, promoting maximum productivity.
 Come & Bring Your Hard Questions!

 There is no charge for these informal meetings; they are not a “class” per se (but you might learn as much as in a class).
 To receive monthly email confirmations of SELACACI’s Heatload Workshops, join SELACACI’s listserv if you’re not already on it.